How We Work with Classes

 Ways to Encourage Your Students to Attend the Writing Center

 The MSU Writing Center offers writing feedback and support to all students on any writing assignment.
 Consultants are available to assist you at any stage of the writing process: from understanding writing prompts and brainstorming ideas to revising drafts and reviewing instructor feedback.
-For more information about this semester’s hours of operation, please see visit the Writing Center website: writingcenter.msstate.edu
+For more information about this semester’s hours of operation, visit the Writing Center website: writingcenter.msstate.edu.

 Instructions for adding the Canvas Module to your class.